DETAILED ACTION

 Regarding Claim 7, Brandley further discloses an additional beam (right-side inner cross member, 22, see Figure 4) in contact with one surface of the at least one side surface frame (monolithic fiber sections, 23) (Figure 4).
 Thus, all of the limitations of Claim 7 are met.

-Regarding Claim 8, Brandley further discloses that a first surface (see annotated Figure 4 below) of the additional beam (right-side inner cross member, 22, see Figure 4) is in contact with the bottom part (battery retaining area, 24), and a second surface (see annotated Figure 4 below) of the additional beam (right-side inner cross member, 22, see Figure 4) is in contact with the at least one side surface frame (monolithic fiber sections, 23) (Figure 4).
+Regarding Claim 8, Brandley further discloses that a first surface (see annotated Figure 4 below) of the additional beam (right-side inner cross member, 22, see Figure 4) is in contact with the bottom surface (battery retaining area, 24), and a second surface (see annotated Figure 4 below) of the additional beam (right-side inner cross member, 22, see Figure 4) is in contact with the at least one side surface frame (monolithic fiber sections, 23) (Figure 4).
 Thus, all of the limitations of Claim 8 are met.

 PNG